-- The prevalence of sickle-cell disease is highest in sub-Saharan Africa.
-The sickle beta globin gene is spread widely throughout Africa, the Middle East, Mediterranean and India (eg sickle genes are present in 1 in every 50 Asians and 1 in every 100 Northern Greeks).
+- The prevalence of sickle cell disease is highest in sub-Saharan Africa.
+The sickle beta globin gene is spread widely throughout Africa, the Middle East, the Mediterranean and India (eg, sickle genes are present in 1 in every 50 Asians and 1 in every 100 Northern Greeks).
 The gene has spread through population movement to the Caribbean, North America and Northern Europe.

 - The frequency of sickle cell carriers is up to 1 in 4 in West Africans and 1 in 10 in Afro-Caribbeans.
 There is evidence for partial resistance of carriers to all forms of Plasmodium falciparum malaria in many populations.

 The symptoms of sickle cell disease can begin between 3 months and 6 months of age when HbF levels are falling.